-Driving experience Instant torgue from the electric motor gives high and responsive acceleration and regenerative braking feeds energy back into the battery adding to the overall vehicle efficiency.
+Driving experience Instant torque from the electric motor gives high and responsive acceleration and regenerative braking feeds energy back into the battery adding to the overall vehicle efficiency.
 Also, the weight and distribution of the batteries and low centre of gravity benefits handling, comfort, and safety.
 When driving an electric car, you are less likely to be seriously injured.
 EVs are also significantly quieter than conventionally powered vehicles, only producing loud noises when they travel at moderate to high speeds, due to wind or tyre resistance.
 Some EV models also produce artificial sounds when travelling at very low speeds (when they are the quietest) for the safety of pedestrians.
+Drivetrain

-Drivetrain number of moving parts, and therefore fewer While electric vehicles tend to have a single gear components that can wear out.
-The core components and therefore do not have a transmission/gearbox, a reduction gear is still required between the motor and the axle/wheels.
-Electric vehicles are able to Batterv avoid having multiple gears because electric motors This is where the energy is stored.
-There are a revolve (rev) to a significantly higher rate than internalrange of battery chemistries, but most current EVs combustion engines, meaning that you can achieve utilise lithium ion or lithium polymer batteries due to the same acceleration without the need for changing the high energy density that can be achieved gears.
-From a manufacturing perspective, having a single gear provides two key benefits: simplicity and lower cost.
-Utilising a system with multiple gears Inverter An inverter is used to convert the direct current (DC) immediately adds cost and complexity.
+One of the advantages of a BEV is the reduced number of moving parts, and therefore fewer components that can wear out.
+The core components of a battery electric vehicle are: Battery This is where the energy is stored.
+There are a range of battery chemistries, but most current EVs utilise lithium ion or lithium polymer batteries due to the high energy density that can be achieved Inverter An inverter is used to convert the direct current (DC) electricity in the battery to alternate current (AC) required for the motor.